 Call (07) 3244 2400 or BOOK AN APPOINTMENT to find out more about getting a bone graft surgery in Brisbane for dental implants.

-What is a dental implant bone graft?
+What is dental bone grafting?

-A bone graft for dental implants is a procedure that inserts new bone into your jawbone to provide adequate support for dental implants.
+Bone grafting for dental implants is a procedure that inserts new bone into your jawbone to provide adequate support for dental implants.

-Bone grafting is essentially a transplant of the bone tissue, replacing insufficient or missing bone to rebuild unhealthy or diseased bone.
+Bone grafting for tooth implant is essentially a transplant of the bone tissue, replacing insufficient or missing bone to rebuild unhealthy or diseased bone.
 The tissue used for bone grafts can come from your own body or a special synthetic material.
 If your body ‘takes’ to the bone graft, the bone can grow into new, living bone.

 Sometimes, a sinus lift may also be required, especially if you need dental implants on your upper jawbone.
 Dr Hsu can perform both a bone graft and sinus lift (if necessary) to make sure your dental implants can be installed safely.